Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 - Pictures paint a thousand words, so the website is littered with images of the service provided.

 ## Manual Testing

+Manual testing was largely undertaken by myself, as documented below.
+A number of family and friends of varying tech know how and age range also gave me their feedback.

 The following elements and sections were tested manually on all screens sizes in all orientations.

 ### Header